What If Someone Has Claimed Your Dependent?

 If you e-filed a return and it was rejected by the IRS who stated your social security number has been claimed on a tax return for that year, there are some steps to take, depending on the situation.

 If you know who claimed you: You should get in contact with them as soon as possible.
 If a parent or guardian, for example, claimed you on their return when they were not supposed to, they would have to amend their return.
 The IRS will have to process their amended return before your SSN can be used on your own return.
 Likely, to meet the tax day deadline, you will have to prepare and mail your return so you do not face any late penalties.
 If they amend their return, this goes much quicker than if they refuse.

 If you do not know who claimed you or they will not cooperate: You will have to paper file your return.
-Use your identity as normal and mail in your prepared return; you will want to include documents that show you do not qualify as a dependent (rent payments showing you pay for your expenses, residency statements, etc.).
-Once processed, the IRS will contact you via letter requesting additional information - they will also write to the taxpayer who claimed you.
+Use your identity as normal and mail in your prepared return.
+You will want to gather documents that show you do not qualify as a dependent (rent payments showing you pay for your expenses, residency statements, etc.) because, once processed, the IRS will contact you via letter requesting additional information - they will also write to the taxpayer who claimed you.
 The IRS will request that the return(s) be amended to reflect the actual situation.
 If the wrongdoing party does not comply, this may result in an IRS audit for both returns.
 You and the taxpayer who claimed you will have to prove your dependency status.

 Should you require further assistance, please contact eFile.com support or call the IRS at 1-800-829-1040.
 You might also be able to take advantage of a low income taxpayer clinic.
 More details on how low-income taxpayer clinics work.